sciZer0/7/v/README.md

 *Wealth in crypto-land is more concentrated than in North Korea where the inequality Gini coefficient is 0.86 (it is 0.41 in the quite unequal US): the Gini coefficient for Bitcoin is an ASTONISHING 0.88.*

-As Vitalik said about the terrible Gini of Bitcoin — Was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?
+As Vitalik said about the absolutely-terrible Gini of Bitcoin — Was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?

 Although nearly the same might be said about Ethereum — Was Ethereum really a fair launch considering how few people had a chance to even hear about it by the time 1/2 of the supply had already been handed out among less than 7 thousand people by the end of 2014?